mikejsmith1985/devsmith-modular-platform/DevSmithRoles.md

 ---

 ## Notes
-- OpenHands must focus on one feature per issue to avoid scope creep and maintain repo clarity.
+- Each implementation focuses on one feature per issue to avoid scope creep and maintain repo clarity.
-- Claude's architectural reviews ensure modularity and scalability, reducing technical debt.
+- Claude's architectural planning ensures modularity and scalability, reducing technical debt.
-- Mike's oversight and approval process ensures alignment with project goals and acceptance criteria.
+- Mike's supervision ensures quality, alignment with project goals, and deep codebase knowledge.
 - All team members apply appropriate reading modes for their role.
 - The Review app is the **centerpiece** of the platform - it teaches the fundamentals of code reading.
 - All workflows adhere to TDD principles per `DevsmithTDD.md` and DevSmith Coding Standards.
 - Mental models (bounded context, layering, abstractions, scope) are foundational to all development.
+- This simplified workflow (Claude + Copilot + Mike) eliminates local LLM complexity while maintaining high quality.